12 Free Things to Do in Hohhot, Inner Mongolia, China

 9. Pet Street

-I stumbled upon this little street that seems to be selling pets (birds, dogs and other random animals).
-Animals in captivity breaks my heart a little but I guess some will be interested.
+I stumbled upon this little street that seems to be selling pets (birds, dogs, and other random animals).
+Animals in captivity break my heart a little but I guess some people won’t care about that.

 Getting to Pet Street